-While there was never an actual Columbo Halloween episode, the show has enough spooky connections to warrant penning a seasonal special.
+While there was never an actual Columbo Halloween episode (aside from a costume party in Death Hits the Jackpot of course), the show has enough spooky connections to warrant a seasonal special.

 So do sit back with a pumpkin-spice latte and peruse through the vault of horror as we consider Columbo‘s spookiest stars!
 I’m not by any means a student of classic horror so it’s conceivable I’ve missed dozens of others.
 Please put forward your suggestions in the comments section below!